Child Death

 Sheffield Teaching Hospitals NHS Founda…

-Concerns summary Parents were not informed of a critical consultant plan for a central line review.
+Concerns summary (AI summary) Parents were not informed of a critical consultant plan for a central line review.
 Concerns also include a lack of consideration for national form suitability and how regional support is accessed for highly vulnerable babies.

 Thomas Hoskin